 LUXURY CAMPING IN THE WILDERNESS

 Nestled at the southeastern base of the Superstition Mountains in Mesa, this luxury camping experience is otherworldly, combining all the amenities of a five-star resort but closer to nature, much closer.
 Silent nights and starry skies are all part of the full-sensory overnight fun in the desert, the site itself set on 200 acres of untouched Arizona land.
 Guests overnighting at Tela Peralta will be treated to long-table group dinners in the desert steps away from each tent.
-Hands-on activities including guided hiking tours, outdoor fitness classes and a variety of resort-style activities personalized to this
+Hands-on activities including guided hiking tours, outdoor fitness classes and a variety of resort-style activities personalized to thismagical natural setting.

 FARM-TO-TABLE DINING EXPERIENCE, OSTERIA – 2 HOURS

 The focus here is on fresh, organic and local.
 Enjoy the laidback atmosphere while noshing on northern Italian cuisine featuring housemade pasta, pizzas from the wood fire grill, and farm-to-table spreads featuring Steadfast Farms and McClendon’s Select local organic produce.
 Mornings start with fresh warm pastries and espresso on their patio and evenings, guests can enjoy a dozen wine taps, local craft beers and their exclusive craft cocktail program.

 TOUR & TASTE AT ARIZONA’S FIRST CIDERY – 1 HOUR